reTHINK-project/dev-hyperty-toolkit/README.md

 npm run build:hyperties # build the hyperties to be used on browser npm run build:hyperties:node # build the hyperties to be used on nodejs
 ```
+On each initial descriptor of hyperty on dev-hyperty repository, if you want replace the your descriptor static domain for the one which is on [env file](#env) you should replace your domain for `%domain%`.